 An uninhabited cay and a protected national park, Fort George Cay was once a fortified island that protected the surrounding waters from pirates.
-Cannons put in place during the 19th century are underwater here and can be viewed by snorkelers.
-The beach is stunning, a photographer's delight.
-The curved shoreline creates swirls of different shades of turquoise in the water; at low tide sandbars appear, and the blue-and-green water looks even brighter.
-This is a great spot to search for sand dollars, so bring a cookie tin to bring them back home in.
+Some of the 18th-century cannons that were put in place on the island are now underwater and can be viewed by snorkelers.
+The beach itself is stunning, a photographer's delight: the curved shoreline creates swirls of different shades of turquoise in the water; at low tide sandbars appear, and the blue-and-green water looks even brighter.
+This is a great spot to search for sand dollars, so bring a cookie tin to carry them back home in.
 You can collect only white sand dollars; gray or dark ones are alive and illegal to take.
-All the excursion companies make stops here on their full-day trips, so ask if the island is on the itinerary of the boat you plan to take, either for snorkeling or a beach picnic.
+Most of the excursion companies make stops here on their full-day trips, so ask if the island is on an itinerary that you may plan to take.